Cheesy meatball pasta bake designed to please young and old, penne pasta in an easy tomato sauce, beefy meatballs and gruyere cheese.

 Can I use a different cheese?

-But you could use something like raclette, comte, or even shredded mozzarella, the latter has the least flavour.
+You could use something like raclette, Comte, or even shredded mozzarella; the latter has the least flavour, but it is the cheapest.

 Serving Suggestions